-CONFLICTS OF INTEREST Prospectus Location How are Investment Professionals Compensated?
-We do not pay sales commissions in connection with sales of the Contracts.
-Rather, you pay an investment advisory fee to your Financial Professional.
-We do not set your investment advisory fee or receive any part of it.
-However, Financial Professionals and their managers may be eligible for benefits from us or our wholly-owned subsidiary distributor, such as production incentive bonuses, insurance benefits, and non-cash compensation items.
+Prospectus Location How are Investment Professionals Compensated?
+Your Financial Professional may receive compensation for selling this Contract to you, in the form of commissions, additional cash benefits (e.g., cash bonuses), and non-cash compensation.
 We and/or our wholly owned subsidiary distributor may also make marketing support payments to certain selling firms for marketing services and costs associated with Contract sales.
-This conflict of interest may influence your Financial Professional to recommend this Contract over another investment.
-1. The Contract - Investment Advisory Fees Should I Exchange my Contract?
+This conflict of interest may influence your Financial Professional to recommend this Contract over another investment for which the Financial Professional is not compensated or compensated less.
+7. Expenses and Adjustments - Commissions Paid to Dealers Should I Exchange my Contract?
 Whether to exchange your existing Contract for a new contract is a decision that each investor should make based on their personal circumstances and financial objectives.
 However, in making this decision you should be aware that some Financial Professionals may have a financial incentive to offer you a new contract in place of one you already own.
 You should only exchange your Contract if you determine, after comparing the features, risks, and fees of both contracts, including any fees or penalties to terminate your existing Contract, that it is better for you to purchase the new contract rather than continue to own your existing Contract.
 14. Other Information - Distribution